/

 Engagement is critical because only 15% of employees feel actively engaged, and any small internal communication improvement will greatly impact this direction.
 Higher engagement makes employees 3 times more likely to stay at your company.

 Breaking down the big picture makes it possible for everyone, from executives to new hires, to know their tasks and how their role contributes to the company's success.
-These insights from internal communication make employees feel valuable and motivate them to work.

 Take action: